George Richard Potter

 George Richard Potter (1900 – 1981) was a British historian.
 From 1931 until 1965 he was Professor of Modern/Medieval History at the University of Sheffield.
 He also edited the first volume of The New Cambridge Modern History.

+Professor Potter received an appointment as Commander of the Most Excellent Order of the British Empire from Queen Elizabeth II during the 1977 Silver Jubilee and Birthday Honours.